Stephenm64/ThemeMaster-Joypad/README.md

 # ThemeMaster-Joystick
-Emulated D-Pad and required keyboard keys for ThemeMaster on Anbernic, OGA, OGS and Chi joypads.
+Emulated D-Pad and required keyboard keys for ThemeMaster on supported devices.